The-Michael-Chen/16.633-Tello-Autonomous-Drone-Class/README.md

 ## ROS Setup Process:
 1. Download docker
 2. Visit this link https://github.com/Tiryoh/docker-ros-desktop-vnc and follow the instructions to pull the docker image
+3. open terminal and navigate to the directory of your project and cloned directory
+4. Run the following command to create a docker container:
+`docker run -it -p 6080:80 -v $(pwd):/home/ubuntu/Desktop/<project_nam> --name <project_name> tiryoh/ros2-desktop-vnc:foxy`
+5. open the docker container in your browser by clicking the port in docker desktop
+6. When inside the docker container, open a terminal and navigate to the project directory in desktop
+7. navigate to the tello_ros_ws and run `source install/setup.bash`
+8. run `colcon build --symlink install`
-3. Visit this link https://github.com/clydemcqueen/tello_ros and follow the instructions under install "tello_ros".
+9. Visit this link https://github.com/clydemcqueen/tello_ros and follow the instructions under install "tello_ros".
 To run the simulation, click on "tello_gazebo" and follow the instructions there.

 ## Issue Log:
 1. Could not download April Tags plugins: